 Coronavirus enhanced infection control measures

-We have taken additional measures to enhance our infection control standards; we have recruited an ‘Infection Control Army’ across our care home network to help us beat the virus, as well as making sure all Colleagues across our homes are fully trained and aware of infection control and PPE requirements.
+We have taken additional measures to enhance our infection control standards, including full training for all Colleagues to ensure they are aware of infection control and PPE requirements.

 Personal protective equipment (PPE)